- Green Digital Charter

 Work shadowing events

-Work shadowing visits will enable selected cities to observe how projects are implemented elsewhere and get ideas for new working methods.
+Work shadowing visits enabled selected cities to observe how projects are implemented elsewhere and get ideas for new working methods.

 30-31 May 2017 : Oulu and Reykjavik visit Edinburgh